ekincen/pinch-and-scroll-like-clash-of-clans/README.md

 pinch-and-scroll-like-clash-of-clans
 ====================================

-This is a demo to show the effect
+This is a demo to show the effect of pinching and scrolling like COC

 More info please refer to http://my.oschina.net/ekc/blog